devcode-git/hosted-fields-sdk/README.md

 #### HostedFields
-HostedFields in turn will expose three functions
+HostedFields in turn will expose these functions
 * setup
 * get
 * reset
+* setClickToPayTransactionAmount
+* clickToPayCheckout

 **setup**